 Great for wreck diving, Barbados is also said to be home to the second-largest hawksbill turtle nesting population in the Caribbean.
-This is because of the Barbados Sea Turtle working to restore local turtle populations.
-They also protect leatherback and green turtles.
+This is largely because of the Barbados Sea Turtle organisation working to restore local turtle populations.

 One of the best wreck dives is the Stavronikita, sunk as an artificial reef in the Folkestone marine park in 1978.
 On the Atlantic coast Consett Bay is a good dive in calm conditions.
 For a chance to see Eagle rays and turtles check out the Boot.